daniel-stoychev/SoftUni/JS_Back-end/3. NoSQL and MongoDB/README.md

 #### MongoDB and Mongoose

-- MongoDB - more general purpose, resembles as Relational but it is actually Non-Relational
+- MongoDB - more general (standard) purpose, resembles as Relational but it is actually Non-Relational
+- GUI - graphical user interface
+- CLI - command line interface
+- MongoDB has documents (not objects) / database -> collections -> documents -> key / value

 ### Mongoose models